saori-eth/threejs-prim-to-glb/README.md

 - **Headless Rendering**: Creates 3D objects without requiring a graphical interface.
 - **GLB Export**: Transforms generated objects into the widely-compatible GLB format.
 - **Flexible Output**: Saves GLB files locally when using the CLI, or returns them via HTTP response when using the API.
+- **Web Interface**: Provides a user-friendly web page (`public/index.html`) for easier prompting, real-time 3D object viewing, downloading, and selection of different Anthropic models when using the API.

 ## Tech Stack